PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 We define *solution quality* by how good the returned solution typically is, after a modest amount of runtime (a few minutes).
 PyVRP combines an effective metaheuristic with a very efficient local search, and typically finds near-optimal solutions quickly.
-VROOM has a local search component, but no metaheuristic on top: it is very fast, and returns good solutions, but it can occasionally get stuck in a mediocre local optimum. jsprit implements a ruin-and-recreate metaheuristic, but does not efficiently evaluate moves, which means it cannot quickly iterate through the search space.
+VROOM has a local search component, but no metaheuristic on top: it is fast and returns good solutions, but it can occasionally get stuck in a mediocre local optimum. jsprit implements a ruin-and-recreate metaheuristic but does not efficiently evaluate moves, which means it cannot quickly iterate through the search space.
-Its performance is comparable to VROOM on medium-sized instances.
+It performs adequately on small and medium-sized instances but can be poor on large instances, or those with shipments (pickup-and-delivery).
-OR-Tools implements a guided local search, which is not very effective in practice.
+OR-Tools implements a guided local search that performs similarly to jsprit on most routing problems, but is better on instances with shipments.

 Project activity